Diocese of Connor (Church of Ireland): Recent history

+Coat of arms

+Shortly after the establishment of Connor as a separate diocese, a grant of arms was obtained from the College of Arms in London in May 1945, blazoned as follows:

+Azure, a lamb passant supporting with the dexter foreleg a staff proper, flying therefrom a pennon argent charged with a saltire gules, between three cross crosslets Or; on a chief of the last two crosiers in saltire of the field.

+The arms were confirmed by the Chief Herald of Ireland in January 2011, although blazoned as follows:Azure between three crosses crosslet or a lamb passant supporting with the dexter foreleg a staff proper flying therefrom a pennant argent charged with a saltire gules on a chief of the second two crosiers of the field.

 Geographic remit

 It is based on the traditional County Antrim, including those parts of Belfast west of the River Lagan, and a small part of County Londonderry including Portstewart and those parts of Coleraine east of the River Bann.

 Based on Census figures, more than 100,000 self-described adherents of the Church of Ireland live in the Diocese, making it home to the largest Anglican population of any Irish diocese and more than one in four members of the Church of Ireland.
-It is unusual in being the only Church of Ireland diocese where Presbyteriansm, rather than Roman Catholicism is the religious denomination of a plurality of the population.
+It is unusual in being the only Church of Ireland diocese where Presbyterianism, rather than Roman Catholicism is the religious denomination of a plurality of the population.

 Style and ethos

 In common with much of the Church of Ireland, most parishes in the Diocese are very moderately Low Church in ethos or part of the central liturgical tradition.
 However, there are a growing number of distinctly Evangelical Anglican parishes in the Diocese, while a small number of parishes in Belfast could be described as High Church, in the case of St. George's in Belfast City Centre even Anglo-Catholic.

 In consonance with this moderate tradition, the Diocese has retained a cautious line in the Anglican debate on homosexuality.
 Bishop Harper, although perceived as one of the more liberal bishops in the Church of Ireland, stated that "it is not appropriate to proceed to any form of Blessing of a Registered Civil Partnership."
 However, the diocesan synod, unlike those in other Northern Dioceses with more strongly Evangelical traditions, failed to endorse a motion on Lambeth Conference Resolution I.10.

 Bishop George Davison, elected in February 2020, is seen as theologically conservative, having served previously in the Diocese of Kilmore, Elphin and Ardagh.